 The goal is to improve the diagnostic process by identifying and spreading practical steps that everyone throughout the healthcare system can take—from patients and physicians to laboratory scientists and health system leaders.
 By working together, the Accuracy, Communication, and Timeliness of diagnosis can be improved.

-ACT for Better Diagnosis is an initiative of the Society to Improve Diagnosis in Medicine and supported by the Gordon & Betty Moore Foundation and The Mont Fund.
+ACT for Better Diagnosis is an initiative of the Society to Improve Diagnosis in Medicine and supported by the Gordon and Betty Moore Foundation and The Mont Fund.